-2187-2 Newspaper II Gr: 11-12 1 Credit -
+2187-2 Newspaper II Gr: 11-12 1 Credit 2107-2 riewspaper II 01, 11-12 Tertuit

 Prerequisite Newspaper I

 Description: Students in this course will receive practical experience in writing, investigative reporting, editing, advertising, and processing the student newspaper and yearbook.
 They will develop independent study projects and/or receive on-the-job training in a particular phase of the mass media.